Golf Course Guidance

 - Tee time intervals will be increased to ensure groups are evenly spaced throughout the entire round.
 Pace of play must be monitored to avoid congestion on the course.

-- Groups will consist of no more than 4 people.
-Physical distancing must be observed at all times, with a minimum of two metres between players.
+- Physical distancing must be observed at all times, with a minimum of two metres between players.

 - Groups will be asked to wait to be called to first tee to start.